1987 Winnebago LeSharo

 6. New front Struts that were ordered from Bulgaria, none here in the USA.

-7. New helper rear springs to handle heavier loads.
+7. New back rear helper springs to handle heavier loads.

-8. New timing Chain and water pump and valve adjustment, which should be replaced every 70,000 miles.
+8. New timing Chain and water pump, which should be replaced every 70,000 miles.

 9. New tires: Rotated and balanced